-In a second or two, Calibre will import the eBook and fetch related metadata, book details, and the cover art.
+In a second or two, Calibre will import the eBook and fetch related metadata, book details, and cover art.

 Connect your Kindle to your computer using a USB cable.
 Once your Kindle is recognized by Calibre, you’ll see a new “On Device” column next to the book title column.

 Let’s now transfer eBooks to the Kindle’s memory.
 Select a book (or multiple books) and then right-click the selected eBook(s).
-From the menu, click the “Send to Device” button and then choose the “Send to Main Memory” option.
+From the pop-up menu, click the “Send to Device” button and then choose the “Send to Main Memory” option.

 If you’ve selected a MOBI eBook, the transfer will finish in just a second or two.
 If you’ve selected an ePub eBook, Calibre will ask if you want to convert the book before transferring.
 Here, click the “Yes” button.